Cragady/gtn-demo/README.md

 * Tile pieces are a bit too close together
 * If a new logo is thinkable, do it
 * Main Headline is page-wide at top
+* Maybe add a description for link only stories for larger sizes and perhaps medium sizes too.
+This will cut back on the linked only stories not taking up as much space as the pic'd stories

 #### Visual Thoughts

 * Below main headline, two columns holding the features
 * Maybe have the two columns have two sub-columns that only expand on screen-wide viewport
+* Collapsible and expandable descriptions for smaller sizes
+* Maybe only one pic story instead of two on same row for large size
 * (two column page): Old main headlines on left, these have the picture, headline, small preview.
 The right side is just headlines of non-features
+* Ad below where stories end? (above button to click for more stories)
+* Title for pic stories over the pic?
+* Pics for every story?
+Just smaller pics for the non leading stories and larger pics for the previous head banner stories?
+* Needs more "happening" on landing page.
+A little more flash, but in a minute amount

 ## Database implementations